Shopify/customer-account-tutorials/README.md

 ## Running this app

-To run the apps, clone the repository, and then follow our tutorials to install the project dependencies and preview the app.
+To run the apps locally, clone the repository, and then follow our tutorials to install the project dependencies and preview the app.

 ## Contributing